 Despite improvements in dental care – many Canadians suffer from tooth loss – mainly due to tooth decay, gum disease or injury.

-Dental implants have emerged as the new standard of care for tooth replacement and offer many advantages.
+Dental implants are an option for tooth replacement and offer many advantages:

 Properly aligned teeth will not only give you a confident smile but can significantly affect your overall dental health.
 Straightening your teeth can reduce your risk for tooth decay and gum disease.
 It can also alleviate other issues associated with an improper bite such as speech and chewing difficulties, jaw problems, and the abnormal wear of tooth surfaces.